davebenson/doom4-walkthrough/README.md

 Cheap Strategy:  After killing the Possessed Soldiers, go into the tunnels behind the stone artifacts.
 The monsters (most conveniently, the Pinkies) cannot go back there, but Imps can still fireball you.
 You may need to chainsaw someone for ammo: the second Pinkie can be a good choice.

 Post-Fight:  Going back to the entrance door of the room, and look at the stone tablet to your left.
-There is a gap you can use to enter some access tunnels: this is Secret #3.
+There is a gap you can use to enter some access tunnels: this is SECRET 9.3.
 In the back, find "Olivia Pierce Model, Elite???guy".

 There's also a Mega-Health you should take before leaving the backstage area.
 (Hint: equip Rich Get Richer before taking the health to get one of the Upgrades)